-- 1. Choose File > Import Table Data....
-The import table file chooser appears. - 2.
-Select the location of the text or table file you want to import and click Open.
+1. Choose File > Import Table Data....
+The import table file chooser appears.

+- Select the location of the text or table file you want to import and click Open.
 The Import Map window appears and describes the format of the file and requests that you determine how it should interpret the data as it is read. - 3.
-Using Target Layerselect an existing layer to append the data to, or choose New Layer. - 4.
+Using Target Layer select an existing layer to append the data to, or choose New Layer. - 4.
 Choose Geocode from the right hand set of tabs in the window.
 This will enable address geocoding mode.
-Because you are in address geocoding mode, the choices in your Map To column include Address 1 through Address 4, City, State, ZIP, ZIP+4, and Country along with the standard options of Do Not Import -, New Column, and any columns that exist in your selected target layer. - 5.
+Because you are in address geocoding mode, the choices in your Map To column include Address 1 through Address 4, City, State, ZIP, ZIP+4, and Country along with the standard options of - Do Not Import -, New Column, and any columns that exist in your selected target layer. - 5.
+Check the Include Diagnostics box if you want Cartographica to include additional diagnostic and position information obtained through geocoding. - 6.
 Using the Import Map (as described in The Import Map, map the incoming data fields to your selected layer, making sure that you map at least one column to Address 1.
-If it is the only column specified, then it will be presumed to have a full address in it. - 6.
+If it is the only column specified, then it will be presumed to have a full address in it. - 7.
 If necessary, fill in one or more of the City, State, or Country boxes in the right pane.
 These act as defaults for the geocoder in the event that there are no columns that match.
-Often city data is delivered with only the street portion of the address, and these fields can be used to limit the search to that particular city. - 7.
+Often city data is delivered with only the street portion of the address, and these fields can be used to limit the search to that particular city. - 8.
 Click Import to import your data into the map.

-Cartographica will read the data from the file, interpret the columns to the best of its abilities using the geocoding specifications and store them into the requested layer. - 8.
+Cartographica will read the data from the file, interpret the columns to the best of its abilities using the geocoding specifications and store them into the requested layer. - 9.
 Once you have imported the data, choose Layer > Set Layer Projection... to confirm that the coordinate system of the data is accurately represented.